Danisodu/Information-Visualization/README.md

 intented to complete the following tasks:

 * Find drug prices and compare them;
-* Get demograpgic information distribution for each user type;
+* Get demographic information distribution for each user type;
 * Find the comsumption association between drugs;
 * Get the distribution of users that verify certain demographic characteristics.